 “I wish to get registered as a specialist with the GMC.
 My current placement ends in March and Medacs Healthcare has helped me to find a new role in Wales so I will be working closer to my daughter.”

 “I have received a tremendous amount of support from Medacs Healthcare.
 Kate and Ryan found me my radiology placements, arranged the skype interviews and got my Certificate of Sponsorship (unrestricted).
 The helped me with my travel plans, visa requirements, accommodation and relocation costs.

 “Kate calls me regularly to follow up and check I am happy here.
-I have received a lot of morale support throughout the process and I know that if I have any questions, Kate would be the first person I would call.
+I have received a lot of moral support throughout the process and I know that if I have any questions, Kate would be the first person I would call.

-“On a scale of one to ten I would rate Medacs Healthcare as ten.
+“On a scale of one to ten, I would rate Medacs Healthcare as ten.
 I am especially grateful to Kate and Ryan and would like to use this opportunity to thank them both.”

 Previous: Taking time out: life as a locum doctor